March 20, 43 BC – The Roman poet Ovid was born Publius Ovidius Naso in what is now Sulmo, Italy. He is best remembered for his work, “Metamorphoses.”

 March 20, 141 AD - The sixth recorded perihelion passage of Halley's Comet took place.

 March 20, 1777 – Edmund P. Gaines was born in Culpepper County, Va.
-In February 1807, he and a detachment of mounted riflemen would arrest former Vice President Aaron Burr on the road north of Fort Stoddert and escorted him to Washington, D.C. for trial on charges of treason.
+In February 1807, he and a detachment of mounted riflemen would arrest former Vice President Aaron Burr on the road north of Fort Stoddert and escort him to Washington, D.C. for trial on charges of treason.
 Gaines would pass away on June 6, 1849 at the age of 76 in New Orleans, and he’s buried in the Church Street Graveyard in Mobile.

 March 20, 1778 - Benjamin Franklin, Silas Deane and Arthur Lee presented themselves to France's King Louis XVI as official representatives of the United States.
 Louis XVI was skeptical of the fledgling republic, but his dislike of the British eventually overcame these concerns and France officially recognized the United States in February 1778.

 March 20, 1814 - Alabama author George Washington Harris was born near Pittsburgh, Pa.

 March 20, 1818 – Capt.
 William Butler was killed near what is now Butler Springs Ala. when he and four others traveling from Fort Bibb to Fort Dale were attacked by Creek Indians led by Savannah Jack.
 Butler managed to kill one of the attackers, but was overpowered by their numbers.
 His body and those others killed were found horribly mutilated the next day and were buried in the woods.

 March 20, 1823 – Dime novelist Ned Buntline was born Edward Zane Carroll Judson in Harpersfield, N.Y.

 March 20, 1824 – German explorer and ornithologist Theodor von Heuglin was born in Hirschlanden (now part of Ditzingen) in Württemberg.